 Nature provides me with a constant source of inspiration.
 I often spend considerable time with the animals I paint; they all have unique personalities which I try to capture.

 I work very slowly, my paintings are usually worked on over several months to allow drying in between different layers.
 Nowadays I paint entirely on aluminium.
-I use synthetic brushes, carefully blending each brushstroke into the next to create a very smooth finish.
-Recently I have been focusing on charcoal work.
+I use a mixture of sable and synthetic brushes, carefully blending each brushstroke into the next to create a very smooth finish.